-- In your first four months (June to September) the first thing you should do is to cover your NCERT books and read and understand them thoroughly.
-You should take help from any kind of expert like Examarly- 2x faster UPSC Preparation for free because it’s always better to have guidance.
+- In your first four months (June to September) the first thing you should do is to cover your NCERT books on a daily basis and read and understand them thoroughly.

 - After the completion of NCERT books, go for your general subjects and optional subjects simultaneously.
 Don’t essentialize reading newspapers or writing.
 For weekends you can try answer writing, but don’t focus much on these things in the first four months.

-- Always consider previous years’ papers and syllabus and keep solving them.
-It will make it easier for you to recognize the entire pattern.
+- Always consider previous years’ papers and syllabi and keep solving them.
+It will make it easier for you to recognize the exam pattern.